PAULYZHENG/paulyzheng.github.io/_posts/2017-09-13-My Flower and I.md

 I have already taken all space of the current flowerpot.
 Although transplant is still needed, my life becomes more colorful now.

-This flower has been given to Xiaoqian as a gift.
+This flower has been given to Xiaoqian as a gift when I left Weihai.

 End of story.